-- does not have to file an annual return of its shareholders with the Registrar of Companies; - is not required to open its register of members for inspection; - does not have to hold an annual general meeting; - may obtain an undertaking against the imposition of any future taxation (such undertakings are usually given for 20 years in the first instance); - may register by way of continuation in another jurisdiction and be deregistered in the Cayman Islands; - may register as a limited duration company; and - may register as a segregated portfolio company.
+- does not have to file an annual return of its shareholders with the Registrar of Companies; - is not required to open its register of members for inspection; - does not have to hold an annual general meeting; - may issue negotiable or bearer shares or shares with no par value; - may obtain an undertaking against the imposition of any future taxation (such undertakings are usually given for 20 years in the first instance); - may register by way of continuation in another jurisdiction and be deregistered in the Cayman Islands; - may register as a limited duration company; and - may register as a segregated portfolio company.

-"Limited liability" means that the liability of each shareholder is limited to the amount unpaid by the shareholder on the shares of the company (except in exceptional circumstances, such as involving fraud, the establishment of an agency relationship or an illegal or improper purpose or other circumstances in which a court may be prepared to pierce or lift the corporate veil).
+"Limited liability" means that the liability of each shareholder is limited to the amount unpaid by the shareholder on the shares of the company (except in exceptional circumstances, such as involving fraud, the establishment of an agency relationship or an illegal or improper purpose or other circumstances in which a court may be prepared to pierce or lift the corporate veil).]